jftuga/photo_id_resizer/README.md

 -d r:\resized | destination directory
--f r:\facefinder | location of the 'facefinder' classification file -h 500 | resize file if height is greater than 500 pixels, otherwise, just copy image to destination -w 10 | process 10 images concurrently
+-f r:\facefinder | location of the 'facefinder' classification file -h 500 | resize file if height is greater than 500 pixels, otherwise, just copy image to destination -m jpg | match any file name containing 'jpg'; for case insensitive use: (?i)jpg -w 10 | process 10 images concurrently
 -a 30 | skip files older then 30 days